bernardopacheco/bernardopacheco.github.io/_posts/2015-01-03-how-i-made-my-blog-with-github-jekyll-and-material-design.markdown

 ![Secondary color palette](/assets/images/posts/2015-01-03-how-i-made-my-blog-with-github-jekyll-and-material-design/secondary-color-palette.jpg "Secondary color palette")

-Not all colors are used, only the primary 500, accent 200 and accent 400.
+Not all colors were used, only the primary 500, primary 700, accent 200 and accent 400 were sufficient to compose the final color palette.

 ## GitHub and Disqus API integration